Unitarian Universalists

 This month’s activities:

-FIRST THURSDAY DISCUSSION, DECEMBER 4
+FIRST THURSDAY DISCUSSION, FEBRUARY 5

-TOPIC: Hope (our December theme)
+• TOPIC: Resilience (our February theme)

-WHEN/WHERE: 10:30am in TNC Classroom
+• WHEN/WHERE: 10:30am in TNC Classroom

-SECOND THURSDAY ACTIVITIES, DECEMBER 11
+SECOND THURSDAY ACTIVITIES, FEBRUARY 12

 • Meditation at 2PM in VSQ Music Room – Catherine Brousseau, Meditation Leader & Riderwood Resident

-THIRD THURSDAY CHAPEL SERVICE AT 1PM, DECEMBER 18
+THIRD THURSDAY CHAPEL SERVICE AT 1PM, FEBRUARY 19

-WORSHIP LEADER: Chaplain Anthony Jenkins, UUs at Riderwood
+• WORSHIP LEADER: Chaplain Anthony Jenkins, UUs at Riderwood

 Liberal Lines